 Editor's Note — CNN Travel's series often carries sponsorship originating from the countries and regions we profile.
 However, CNN retains full editorial control over all of its reports.
 Read the policy

-British concepts have dominated local food headlines this year, including London burger institution MEATliquor, Bread Street Kitchen by Gordon Ramsay and a second Jamie's Italian.
+British concepts have dominated local food headlines in 2015, including London burger institution MEATliquor, Bread Street Kitchen by Gordon Ramsay and a second Jamie's Italian.

 Shop houses in Chinatown continue to be popular among many indie operators but the city's most hotly anticipated newcomer located on the grounds of the old Supreme Court and City Hall.

 Opening in October, Odette is a 40-seat French fine diner by Julien Royer, the former head chef of Jaan (No. 11 on Asia's 50 Best 2015).
 Till then, the city has no lack of great new restaurants to appease voracious diners.

 With cuisine described as "gastro botanica," Corner House serves more than just vegetables on its menu.